Who Keeps The White House Running? Meet 6 Women Helping To Do Just That

 You have quite a bit of organizing experience.
 How do you believe that can contribute to this new role?

-“I think there are a lot of similarities between my organizing work here.
+“I think there are a lot of similarities between my organizing work and here.
 I mean, Joe Biden won this election with a broad coalition of people from all walks of life, all ages, all backgrounds, geographies, and demographics.
 I'm really excited to do my part, to make sure that they are reflected day in and day out and that they have a point of contact.”

 What are you most excited about accomplishing in the new administration?